jonshiach/graphics-book/_sources/_pages/02_basic_shapes_in_OpenGL.md

 glDisableVertexAttribArray(0);
 ```

+The functions used here are:

-The `glDrawArrays()` command tells OpenGL to draw whatever data is defined in the VAO.
-The first argument `GL_TRIANGLE` tells OpenGL that we want to draw a triangle, the second argument `0` specifies that the first vertex starts at the 0 index in the buffer and the third argument `3` specifies that we have 3 vertices.
+ - `glDrawArrays()` tells OpenGL to draw whatever data is defined in the VAO.
+The first argument `GL_TRIANGLES` tells OpenGL that we want to draw a triangle, the second argument `0` specifies that the first vertex starts at the 0 index in the buffer and the third argument `3` specifies that we have 3 vertices.

-Once we have drawn the triangle we no longer need the VBO so we disable it using `glDisableVertexAttribArray(0)` where the `0` is the attribute number (the one used in the `glEnableAttribArray()` function).
+- `glDisableVertexAttribArray(0)` disables the vertex array containing the VBO since it is no longer needed.
+The input argument  `0` is the attribute number used in the `glEnableAttribArray()` function.

 Don't get too excited just yet.
 As good programmers we should clean up after ourselves and not leave bits of data lying around.
 After the close of the do/while loop we de-allocate the vertex and buffer objects as well as deleting the shader program.